WeirdMidas/SkySceneAddon/README.md

   - For **6GB** of RAM, it is set to **25**
   - For **8GB** of RAM, it is set to **30**
   - For **12GB** of RAM or more, it is set to **40**
-- Swapping behavior on certain devices will differ compared to others.
-See what changes between lowmem and high perf devices:
-  - **Lowmem (4gb or less)**: Proactive swapping.
-In exchange for having less available memory, the amount of free memory becomes larger between allocations.
-The reason for this is that these SOCs suffer from the fact that, with little memory, the chance of OOM increases dramatically.
-Because of this, the swapping behavior of these SOCs is "proactive" rather than reactive
-  - **High Perf (6gb or more)**: Reactive swapping.
-Instead of relying on aggressive swapping, high perf devices rely solely on their ability to allocate and deallocate memory.
-This allows these devices to achieve greater power savings.
-Due to their high amount of memory, their concerns about OOM are eliminated or completely reduced.
-Because of this, their swapping behavior becomes reactive rather than proactive
+- Abandon old proactive or reactive swapping solutions.
+Instead of following these paradigms I created to try to improve the way the kernel reclaims memory, follow the "dynamic" formula of modern Android.
+Instead of following predefined strategies that would adapt better to specific desktops or environments, follow new strategies that Google is trying to implement in Android: BE DYNAMIC!
+Don't adapt management just to a situation, device, or compatibility; adapt swapping to be fully dynamic and adaptable to the current memory need, always prioritizing stable multitasking even under extreme memory pressure.
+Based on this overhaul, swapping has improved dramatically, allowing swapping to be less damaging to both the system and the user, allowing to extract the most from ZRAM
 - Instead of suffering from memory-outage panics, use oom_killer, but not before compacting memory to avoid killing user processes.
 This reduces the chances of OOM and allows for better survival of background apps, favoring a higher level of stability in memory management than stock parameters can offer.
-However, there are still limits if memory pressure is so high that compression and oom_kiler fail to save in these situations, forcing the kernel to panic.
-However, this only happens on low-mem devices and is fixed by integrating the proactive swapping strategy
+However, there are still limits if memory pressure is so high that compression and oom_kiler fail to save in these situations
+- Integrate complete Android Runtime optimizations to optimize as much as possible the way Android handles compilation itself, ensuring maximum precision for usage profiles, reducing unnecessary I/O and CPU by ensuring optimal time, in addition to other optimizations that benefit management itself, complementing general optimizations and benefiting everyone.
+It was not integrated into the compilation routine cleaning, this was left to Basic Cleaner, which is one of the recommendations I left at the beginning of the repository
 - A comprehensive set of I/O improvements and optimizations for UFS and eMMC storage devices.
-These improvements improve I/O bursting, I/O request grouping, and read-ahead for dynamic partitions, reducing power consumption and memory waste, as well as improving latency and throughput, significantly reducing I/O stalls
+These improvements improve I/O bursting, I/O request grouping, separates the needs of the blocks correctly, and read-ahead for dynamic partitions, reducing power consumption and memory waste, as well as improving latency and throughput, significantly reducing I/O stalls.
+This also includes direct optimizations to the page cache to retain as much useful data as possible at the time.
+In addition, it extracts the maximum of CFQ/BFQ schedulers in UFS/EMMC storage that use this, allowing you to reduce the weaknesses of these schedulers, allowing them to be more compatible with Flash storage (SSD) and not follow rigid disk strategies (HDD)
-- Optimizations and improvements to disk caching and page caching in general.
-These include additions like layer caching with flicker control, composition caching, and others that reduce CPU and GPU load by using the page cache at its highest level, while freeing up page cache space to accommodate more useful data, improving Android system stability and fluidity during intense multitasking
-- As memory becomes more limited, limitations on graphics and UI are imposed, reducing RAM footprint and CPU/GPU stalls, improving UI fluidity on these limited devices by having less unnecessary rendering/caching.
-This is applied to low-memory devices (3GB or less) to improve efficiency and available memory.
-This is not the "low_ram" flag!
-It allows low-memory devices to still use features they wouldn't normally be able to, something the "low_ram" flag wouldn't naturally allow
 - The module provides customizable parameters, among them variable virtual memory sizes such as 0g up to 6g ZRAM, 0g to 3g Swapfile and 0g to 8g Write-back, also customizable compression and I/O algorithm selection.
 Many parameters can be modified in the module panel by yourself, and will take effect after reboot.
 Pay attention to the comments
 - Periodically clean up dirty data based on system demand and its capacity to hold it in memory.
 Rather than being hardcoding or aggressive/generic optimization, this is an optimization that minimizes the impact of dirty data on the system, reduces I/O stalls, unnecessary CPU usage for I/O processing, and improves write batching.
 This overall reduces memory consumption by having a more efficient reclaim, which also allows for significantly lower idle consumption compared to stock parameters
 - Built-in inteligent memory extension: perform a small write-back when a used memory threshold is reached, and perform a large write-back only on the lock screen after reaching the number of small write-backs, with a 10 second delay and without power consumption.
 Or you can choose to perform a large write-back after reaching the specified number of small write-backs.
 When the remaining RAM is less than the set threshold, a large write-back will be automatically performed after the screen locks to avoid phone lag
 - Includes miscellaneous optimizations.
 Such as optimized PPR availability on Snapdragon devices, allowing a secondary reclaim with a higher cache hit chance than the stock default, an option that some users might like to use if they rely on PPR.
 Use GC CMC on androids 13+ if the user does not support UFFD, where it is applied on supported kernels.
 Heap Compaction and Zygote Prefork to improve background memory fragmentation and improve shared memory usage.
-Use a batching technique between various subsystems, allowing you to wake up CPU less often by grouping memory management tasks in an on an on an on -lot.
 Avoid unnecessary memory reservations.
 Fixes for certain subsystems that were causing issues and regressions.
 Pinning of essential Android libs, to reduce Jank that occurs when system libs are swapped unintentionally.
 In addition to including adjshield, a way for you to protect your favorite apps (or whatever you want) from the evil lmk that kills them, working for all forms of lmk
 - The module does not get along badly with third-party, on the other hand: It is recommended that you use third-party modules that can help in our way of memory management, of course, if they do not interfere directly with our optimizations, they are always welcome
 - After all the optimizations and improvements have been applied, SkyScene immediately applies compression in the background, cleaning up fragmented memory, and then, when finished, restarts lmkd so that it can write the current memory state and all the optimizations we have made to memory, increasing lmkd's accuracy considerably
 - And finally, It also includes keeping SElinux active, of course, it was not tested on all devices, but on my device SElinux remained activated